pscheyer/Bulltipeer/README.md

 This specifies and keeps the documents directory path to the `documentsDirectory` object.

 Instantiate and specify the path for the sample files and check if they exist in documents directory.
+If they are not found, copy them from main bundle to documents directory, and log descriptions of files.